 A prisoner’s classification history is in their individual management plan.
 A prisoner is entitled to ask the prison authorities to see the classification history in their individual management plan.

 A prisoner’s individual management plan also contains other records, such as those relating to sentence management.
 A prisoner does not have a general right to access these documents.
-However, a prisoner can make a The right of any person to access documents held by government agencies, except documents excluded by legislation. application to see these records (for more information about freedom of information applications, see Chapter 12.5: Freedom of information law).
+However, a prisoner can make a freedom of information application to see these records (for more information about freedom of information applications, see Chapter 12.4: Freedom of information law).

 Having been given a security rating, a prisoner is assigned to a suitable location.
-Sentence Management Operations is responsible for the placement of all prisoners (e.g. deciding in which prison and which section of that prison a prisoner will be placed).
+The Sentence Management Division is responsible for the placement of all prisoners (e.g. deciding in which prison and which section of that prison a prisoner will be placed).

 When making a decision about prisoner placement, there are three primary considerations: